Spanish town wants to grow cannabis to pay off debt

 "They say it is going to be used by laboratories, to produce medicine.
 If that is the goal, then welcome.
 There is almost no medicine that doesn't use drugs.
 But if it is used in a different way, then I don't agree," she said.

-As cannabis must be planted in March, 36,000 euros ($47,200)has already been paid and cultivation could begin shortly.
+As cannabis must be planted in March, 36,000 euroshas already been paid and cultivation could begin shortly.

 Marta Suarez, spokeswoman of ABCDA, said the plantation in Rasquera was not a business-orientated project.